Bishop Tracy S. Malone announces the following clergy appointments and/or changes of status which, unless otherwise noted, are effective July 1, 2023.

 Spiritual Formation & Christian Education

-Join your friends and colleagues in ministry online for devotions, support, question-asking and -answering and sharing ideas.
-The next Zoom gathering of our spiritual formation network is at 9:00 a.m. tomorrow, Tuesday, February 21.
+Join your friends and colleagues for devotions, support, question-asking and -answering and sharing ideas.
+The next Zoom gathering of our network is 7:00 p.m. on Thursday, February 2.
 Invite any of your friends and colleagues involved in spiritual formation and Christian education.
-We gather every three weeks – alternating between Tuesdays at 9:00 a.m. and 7:00 p.m. on Thursdays.
-Our next two meetings after tomorrow are:
+We gather every three weeks – alternating between Tuesday mornings at 9:00 and Thursday evenings at 7:00.
+After February 2 we will next meet on Tuesday, February 21 at 9:00 a.m.
+Please e-mail Rev. Gary Jones to request the Zoom link.

 For questions about Spiritual Formation & Christian Education ministries opportunities, please e-mail the Rev. Gary Jones, Connectional Ministries office Camps & Retreat Ministries / Spiritual Formation & Christian Education director, or visit the Spiritual Formation & Christian Education pages of the Conference website.